quchen/articles/write_yourself_a_brainfuck.md

 3. Streams

    1. (medium) Since the data tape is always infinite, a list is not absolutely the right type for it - it allows an empty list.
 A better representation for this would be a `Stream` type, which is identical to lists except that it has no "empty" element, i.e. all values are of infinite length.
-Implement a `repeat` function for that type analogous to `Data.List.repeat`.
+Implement that tape a `repeat` function for it analogous to `Data.List.repeat`.

    2. (hard) Modify the `Tape` type so it takes the type of the container to use as a type argument, allowing you to create a tape with `[]` or `Stream` in them.
 For each one, write `moveLeft` and `moveRight`.
 The list-based type will suffer from the issues raised in the exercise above, but what about the `Stream`-based tape rotations?

 Part 3: Evaluation